M0n4GPT/MLops-Overview/llm-train.md

    - DDP increases effective batch size without reducing per-GPU memory
    - FSDP reduces per-GPU memory requirements by sharding parameters, gradients, and optimizer states
    - DeepSpeed with CPU offload enables training extremely large models with limited GPU memory

-This experiment highlights the various techniques that can be employed to train large language models efficiently, even with limited GPU resources.